pangenome/odgi/docs/rst/commands/odgi_overlap.rst

 OPTIONS
 =======

-Graph Files IO
+MANDATORY OPTIONS
 --------------

 | **-i, --input**\ =\ *FILE*
-| Perform the search in this graph.
+| Load the succinct variation graph in ODGI format from this *FILE*.
+The file name usually ends with *.og*.

 Overlap Options
 ---------------